contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 ![Import a sheet](images/import-sheet.jpg "Import a sheet")

-The selected spreadsheet's **Overview** tab should open in the central panel.
+The selected spreadsheet's **Overview** tab opens in the central panel.

 # 5. Import entities